qpetitjean/MoveR/README.md

 ## Overview

-`MoveR` is an R package allowing to import, clean/filter and analyze raw particles/animal movement data obtained from video-tracking softwares.<br />
+`MoveR` is an package allowing to import, clean/filter and analyze raw particles/animal movement data obtained from video-tracking softwares.<br />